bet4a/d3wiki/SVG-Controls.md

 <a name="_brush" href="#wiki-_brush">#</a> <b>brush</b>(<i>selection</i>)

 Draws or redraws this brush into the specified *selection* of elements.
 The brush may be drawn into multiple elements simultaneously, but note that these brushes would share the same backing extent; typically, a brush is drawn into only one element at a time.

-The *selection* can also be a [transition](Transitions); however, the brush does not yet support automatic transitions, so the redraw will happen instantaneously.
-In a subsequent release, the brush will smoothly transition to the new extent when redrawn after the [extent](#wiki-brush_extent) is set.
+The *selection* can also be a [transition](Transitions), in which case the brush will perform an [automatic transition](http://bl.ocks.org/mbostock/6216724).
+Use [brush.event](#wiki-brush_event) to dispatch brush events during the transition for animated brushing.

 <a name="brush_x" href="#wiki-brush_x">#</a> brush.<b>x</b>([<i>scale</i>])